Romance: The literary tradition

 Modern depictions of this type of love story are in Twilight (Edward Cullen and Bella Swan), and Star Wars (Anakin Skywalker and Padmé Amidala).

 The courtly and romantic traditions are said to have influenced attitudes towards love in Western culture, attitudes which continue to be present in the modern day.
 (Note: Some authors have considered the "courtly" and "romantic" ideas of love to be identical, but this direct connection through history has been overstated.
 According to Irving Singer, "Concepts of courtly and Romantic love belong to disparate (though intersecting) philosophical traditions", and the modern idea of romantic love largely originates from around the time of David Hume and other contemporaneous developments.
-Hume was an 18th-century philosopher who argued that "reason is and ought to be the slave of the passions".)
-The cultural movement is critiqued for promising a kind of "story-book" or "fairy-tale" love when the stories themselves are actually depictions of suffering and tragedy, perhaps making the culture "blind to love's madness".
+Hume was an 18th-century philosopher who argued that "reason is and ought to be the slave of the passions".
+However, Singer states that "Having said all this, we may now agree that the Western concept of love (in its heterosexual and humanistic aspects) was—if not 'invented' or 'discovered'—at least developed in the twelfth century as never before.")
+The cultural movement is critiqued for promising a kind of "story-book" or "fairy-tale" love when the stories themselves actually involve depictions of suffering and tragedy, perhaps making the culture "blind to love's madness".
 According to the cultural critic Denis de Rougemont, "Happy love has no history—in European literature.
 And a love that is not mutual cannot pass for a true love."
 (Note: Denis de Rougemont is a notable 20th-century theorist who argued that the medieval troubadours were secretly Cathars, and that romantic love sprung forth from this as a kind of religious heresy (against Christianity) "by people whose spirit, whether naturally or by inheritance, was still pagan".
 Irving Singer has called de Rougemont's version of history a kind of "propagandistic inaccuracy".
 An alternative theory is that troubadour poetry was influenced by Arab works, like Layla and Majnun.)